LambdaBWWunderlist/WebBackEndJava/README.md

         localStorage.setItem("token", res.data.access_token);
 })
 ```
 Everything should be left how it is except how you want to handle the response on .then, and the USERNAME and PASSWORD.
-This should be the same username and password when your created an account using the register endpoint.
+This should be the same username and password when you created an account using the register endpoint.